 Over 80% of the population will experience low back pain at some point in their lives.
 Many will develop chronic low back pain which is back pain that persists for over 90 days.

 He’s not the only one who believes it.
 Sitting is more dangerous than smoking, kills more people than HIV and is more treacherous than parachuting.
 We are sitting ourselves to death.

 Obesity or weight gain can put too much stress on the low back and cause compression.
-If this persists it can result in thinning of the discs, disc degeneration, bulging and herniated spinal discs, and spinal stenosis.
+Persistent compression can result in the following:

 Since two-thirds of Americans are overweight or obese this is a leading cause.
-Then there are injuries to the spine from sports, exercising, car accidents, poor posture and ergonomics, bad sleeping habits, slips and falls, traveling, and other activities of life.
+Then there are injuries to the spine from sports and other exercises.
+Other known causes included car accidents, poor posture and ergonomics, bad sleeping habits, slips and falls, traveling, and other activities of life.

 Here are some of the more common conditions that cause low back pain:

 The good news is the low back pain responds very favorable to chiropractic adjustments.
 Chiropractors are trained to diagnose and treat all these conditions through a comprehensive examination and a tailored treatment protocol.

 To find out if you are a candidate for back pain treatment at our San Francisco clinic in Telegraph Hill area, please call at 415–421–1115 or book an appointment here.